-Table I shows the percentages of Year 13 students enrolled in the NZQA system achieving numeracy and literacy.
-For UE, the numeracy percentages are not comparable to the numeracy percentages for NCEA Level I reported earlier as the cohorts used are different, i.e. these UE statistics use the Year 13 Enrolled Student cohort, whereas the Level I numeracy statistics used a Year 11 Enrolled Student cohort.
+Table 1 shows the percentages of Year 13 students enrolled in the NZQA system achieving numeracy and literacy.
+For UE, the numeracy percentages are not comparable to the numeracy percentages for NCEA Level 1 reported earlier (refer to Figure 40), as the cohorts used are different, i.e. these UE statistics use the Year 13 Enrolled Student cohort, whereas the Level 1 numeracy statistics used a Year 11 Enrolled Student cohort.
+These figures differ from what was published in last year's report as they include three numeracy unit standards (26623, 26626, 26627) which were previously omitted.

 Year Literacy Numeracy

-2014 71.2% 89.6%
+2014 71.2% 93.9%

-2015 72.6% 91.0%
+2015 72.6% 95.2%

-2016 73.3% 92.2%
+2016 73.4% 95.8%

+2017 73.1% 95.6%

-Table I. Percentage of Year I3 students satisfying the UE Literacy and Numeracy requirements.
+Table I. Percentage of Year 13 students meeting the UE Literacy and Numeracy requirements.

-Certificate Endorsement with Merit or Excellence for NCEA Levels I, 2 and 3 was introduced in 2007 to motivate students toward higher achievement.
-To be awarded an Excellence endorsement candidates must achieve 50 or more credits at Excellence.
-To be awarded a Merit endorsement candidates must achieve 50 or more credits at Merit, or a combination of Merit and Excellence.
+Certificate Endorsement with Merit or Excellence for NCEA Levels 1, 2 and 3 was introduced in 2007 to motivate students toward higher achievement.
+To be awarded an Excellence endorsement, candidates must achieve 50 or more credits at Excellence.
+To be awarded a Merit endorsement, candidates must achieve 50 or more credits at Merit, or a combination of Merit and Excellence.
 The achievement rate of certificate endorsement is the percentage of candidates who achieved an NCEA certificate with an endorsement in the same year.3